chandan8809/koovs-2.0/README.md

-# This is a clone of koovs ecommerse website. this is construct week 2 project.
+# This is a clone of koovs ecommerse website.
+It is construct project in Unit -4.
 We are a team of six members Chandan ,Monu, Abhishek, suresh, Ruby, Moin

-work divided in following manner-
+Work divided in the following manner-

 Monu - Landing Page and Header
 Chandan - Sign-in SignUp